 This daily restaurant management checklist includes six parts based on the employees who are to perform the tasks mentioned.
 Different duties that come under a well-structured restaurant management checklist are:-

-- Manager’s Duties: This will include a checklist of responsibilities to which the manager must perform as the restaurant opens before service begins, during the rush hour, and shift change in the middle of the day and while closing the restaurant.
+- Manager’s Duties: This will include a checklist of responsibilities that the manager must perform as the restaurant opens, before service begins, during the rush hour, and shift change in the middle of the day and while closing the restaurant.

 - Side Work Checklist: This part of the checklist includes tasks to be performed by restaurant staff during low hours of the day or when the restaurant closes for lunch.

-- Kitchen Prep Work and Cleaning Checklist: These will include prep work tasks for the kitchen staff and cleaning tasks at different times of the day to ensure the excellent customer experience.
+- Kitchen Prep Work and Cleaning Checklist: These will include prep work tasks for the kitchen staff and cleaning tasks at different times of the day to ensure an excellent customer experience.

 - Server’s Checklist: Like the manager’s checklist, this checklist will also include duties to be performed before the service begins, during a shift change, and while closing the restaurant.